One of the top things to do in Maui is to go snorkeling at Molokini.

 Before entering the water from the stairs, we were offered yellow waist flotation belts or foam noodles.

-Even though we’re very comfortable in the water (and have lots of snorkeling and diving experience), taking a noodle and placing it under our chests made it that much easier to float on the water’s surface, mask gazing down, with barely any effort.
+Even though we’re very comfortable in the water (and have lots of snorkeling and diving experience), taking a noodle and placing it under our chests made it that much easier to float on the water’s surface, mask facing down, with barely any effort.

 We’ve already mentioned Molokini is renowned for its exceptional water visibility – and it didn’t disappoint.
 We could see up to at least 100 feet away in the rich turquoise blue water!

+Yellow butterfly and Orangespine unicorn fish stole the show.
 But we also spied an octopus crawling slowly on the reef.

 Back on the Alii Nui, we dried off with the fresh clean towels provided.